cckolon/intclass/README.md

 # Integral Classifier

 Training a neural network to predict whether functions are integrable.
+Based on the work of Lample and Charton in [Deep Learning for Symbolic Mathematics](https://arxiv.org/pdf/1912.01412).

 ## Installation